bettaz/NXPCup/DevLog.md

 **Brief summarized development log(diary):**  [Markdown syntax](https://www.markdownguide.org/basic-syntax/#code)
 ## Semester 2
+### February 11st:
+Continue working for the three branches

 ### Feberary 7th:
 We are currently working on three branches:

-a) Main algorithm development
+1. Main algorithm development

-b) RaspberryPi remote control implementation, which means we might be able to send commands via WIFI to the console running on the raspberry pi and then indirectly control the flight board
+2. RaspberryPi remote control implementation, which means we might be able to send commands via WIFI to the console running on the raspberry pi and then indirectly control the flight board.
+> This is achieved by Alessio, with installing the Manjero OS and the QGroundControl on it.
+Now the raspberryPi can function as a onboard computer which:
+> 1. could be controlled remotely to send instructions(commands) to the FMU,
+> 2. execute computationally expensive tasks offline,
+> 3. could be used in a low input current(1 Ample), which can be powered up by a portable power bank with light weight.

-c) Gazebo simulation, to move the code from the ROS simulation to the firmwave.
+3. Gazebo simulation, to move the code from the ROS simulation to the firmwave.
+> This is somehow done with the help of our tutor Mr.Rodriguez.
+Now the Gazebo simulation is working.

 ### Feberary 4th:
 Due to the fact that we missed three weeks of the project, out tutor added the plan back for us.
 We are having a more intensive schedule now.
 The new rules and schdule is now published officially.
 We have one month to develop our code and the qualification will be held in March.